pohlm01/master-thesis/2_preliminaries.typ

 + #glspl("crl") are regularly published by the @ca in which all revoked certificates are listed.

-+ @ocsp is a protocol that allows relying parties to query the @ca if a certificate was revoked in real-time.
++ The #gls("ocsp", long: true) allows relying parties to query the @ca if a certificate was revoked in real-time.

 As it will become relevant later on, the following section will explain @ocsp a bit more in-depth.

 === OCSP
 @ocsp is meant as an improvement over the classical @crl, as it avoids downloading a list with all blocked certificates occasionally, but instead allows querying a @ca about the status of one specific certificate whenever it is needed.
-The @ca includes a @http endpoint to an @ocsp responder in the certificates it issues, which relying parties such as browsers can query for recent information about whether a certificate is valid.
+The @ca includes an #gls("http", long: false) endpoint to an @ocsp responder in the certificates it issues, which relying parties such as browsers can query for recent information about whether a certificate is valid.
 @rfc_ocsp

-In practice, this comes with a couple of issues, though: Speed, high load on @ca servers, availability, and privacy.
+In practice, this comes with a couple issues: Speed, high load on @ca servers, availability, and privacy.
 Every time a relying party checks a certificate, it requires an additional round trip to the @ocsp responder, which slows down the connection.
 This results in a slowdown of about 30~% for each connection @ocsp_30p_faster.
-The #glspl("ca") have to to all these status requests which results in a high server load and therefore costs.
+The #glspl("ca") have to answer these status requests, which results in a high server load and therefore costs.
-If an @ocsp responder is down, the relying party either cannot connect to the server or has to ignore the failure.
+If an @ocsp responder is not reachable, the relying party either cannot connect to the server or has to ignore the failure.
 Browsers opted for the second option in favor of service availability.
-This, however, limits the benefit of recent information, as an attacker can block access to this. @ocsp_soft_fail Furthermore, @ocsp is not very privacy-friendly, as #glspl("ca") can build profiles of users based on which certificates they query.
+This decision, however, limits the benefit of recent information, as an attacker can block access to the @ocsp endpoint. @ocsp_soft_fail
+Furthermore, @ocsp is not very privacy-friendly, as #glspl("ca") can build profiles of users based on which certificates they query.

 @ocsp stapling mitigates these issues.
 Instead of the user querying the @ocsp responder, the server regularly does so and embeds the response in the certificate message of the @tls handshake. @rfc_ocsp_stapling[Section 8] @rfc_tls13[Section 4.4.2]
 This reduces the load on the @ca, eliminates the need for an additional round trip, fixes the privacy issues, and helps with service availability, as the @ocsp responses are cached by the website server for a limited time.

-Therefore, we have a system to revoke certificates that we know exist.
+Knowing about the existence of a certificate might be less obvious but undoubtedly essential building block to revocation.
-The following section explains why knowing all certificates is not self-evident and how to ensure it anyway.
+The following section explains why this is not self-evident and how to ensure it anyway.

 === Certificate Transparency
 // - WebPKI contains a lot of trusted CA (as of 21.09.2024: 153 Firefox @firefox_root_store, 135 Chrome @chrome_root_store)